peterhinch/micropython-mqtt/mqtt_as/README.md

 Where the client is subscribed to a topic with qos == 1 and a publication with qos == 1 occurs the broker will re-publish until an acknowledgement is received.
 If the broker deems that connectivity has failed it waits for the client to reconnect.
-If the client then reconnects with Clean Session `True`, qos == 1 messages published during the outage will be lost.
+If the client was configured with `clean` set `True`, qos == 1 messages published during the outage will be lost.
+Otherwise they will be received in quick succession (which can overflow the buffer on an ESP8266 resulting in `LmacRxBlk:1` messages).

 # 5. References